“What did the online personality type say to the doctor after running some tests? Is this going to be viral?” – Comedian unknown

 They thrive in jobs that require processes and interpersonal skills.
 In relationships, they are the traditional partners who believe in structure and stability.

 INFPs are usually reserved and introverted.
 They usually spend time all by themselves in quiet places.
-They love analyzing signs and symbols using them to draw inferences in explaining what is happening around them.
+They love analyzing signs and symbols and using them to draw inferences in explaining what is happening around them.

-Their dominant cognitive function is introverted feeling which helps them with processing emotions internally.
+Their dominant cognitive function is an introverted feeling which helps them with processing emotions internally.
 The INFP auxiliary cognitive function is the extraverted intuition that helps them focus on the big picture through imagination.

 ESFPs are mostly perceived to be entertainers.
 They enjoy being in the spotlight.
 They enjoy exploring and learning to share what they’ve learned with others through their strong interpersonal skills.

 Their dominant cognitive function is extraverted sensing which helps them stick to facts instead of abstract ideas.
-The ESFP’s auxiliary cognitive function is introverted feeling which helps them make decisions.
+The ESFP’s auxiliary cognitive function is an introverted feeling which helps them make decisions.

 They thrive in work environments where they can be spontaneous, move around often, and involves the use of artistic values.
 In relationships, the ESFP will prioritize their family and loved ones over anything although they can also strongly dislike a structured life.